patchbae/jekyll-now/_posts/ICM/17-09-13-Nested-Cubes.md

 ---
  -layout: post
- -title: A Series of Cubes
+ -title: "A Series of Cubes"

 ---